David-The-Programmer/create-go-backend/README.md

 This is because `docker compose up --watch` uses the cached image by default, hence the change in Go version would not be reflected.

 ## TODOS
-- [ ] Initialise Git in project folder?
+- [ ] Able to execute command cgb create to actual create project folder
+- [ ] Package CLI tool to be go install-able
+- [ ] Versioning
-- [ ] Rewrite in Go?
+- [ ] Update README sections on installation and creating project folder
 - [ ] Automated tests to ensure script creates project folder properly (including `docker compose up --watch`?)
 - [ ] Improving folder name and module path prompts to ensure user does not give invalid inputs (e.g, no input, input with only spaces, module name not matching folder name, etc)
     - [ ] Warn user of directory override when project folder path already exists
     - [ ] Re-prompt user if user does not want to override existing folder in project folder path
+    - [ ] Account for relative path vs absolute paths for prompt of project path
-- [ ] Ensure script stops when there are errors
+- [ ] Add timeouts when downloading template folder content files
-- [ ] Display any actions completed/errors during execution of the script
+- [ ] Pipe error logs to file instead of just slog (allow both options)
 - [ ] Inclusion of git hooks for testing and linting
 - [ ] Compatibility of `Dockerfile` and `compose.yml` with `.devcontainer.json` (maybe a separate way to make sure vscode uses workspace specific configs, lang version and extensions?)